 Mistakes in your PR application form can be detrimental to your approval chances.
 To reduce the possibility of an unsuccessful submission, our team of experts will guide you throughout the entire process and ensure one hundred percent accuracy in your submission.

-You may wish to take into account the potential reasons for the rejection before submitting an appeal.
+Yes you can.
+However, you may wish to take into account the potential reasons for the rejection before trying again.
 Re-applying for permanent residency is of no use if you do so without making any significant changes to your individual situation that will put you in a better light as a potential Singapore PR.

-Before submitting an appeal, you need to thoroughly consider the different factors that might have possibly resulted in you not being granted permanent residence in the country.
+Before submitting an application again, you need to thoroughly consider the different factors that might have possibly resulted in you not being granted permanent residence in the country.

 For instance, if you have stayed in Singapore for only a short period of time prior to submitting your first application (i.e. less than a year), the duration of your stay might be the reason for your rejected outcome.
-You will then need to bear this in mind before deciding on whether to appeal or wait to submit a fresh application instead.
+You will then need to bear this in mind before deciding to submit an application again.

 Consider making your submission as soon as possible, once you satisfy all the eligibility criteria.
 Delaying it may put you at a disadvantage with the high possibility of newer restrictions in place.